oracle/graal/substratevm/README.md

 Another option to the native image builder that might be helpful is `--install-exit-handlers`.
 It is not recommended to register the default signal handlers when building a shared library.
-However, it is desirable to include signal handlers when build a native image for containerized environments like Docker containers.
+However, it is desirable to include signal handlers when building a native image for containerized environments, like Docker containers.
 The `--install-exit-handlers` option gives you the same signal handlers that a JVM does.